 No Child Left Behind Act of 2001 (NCLB): The NCLB is the Federal law that requires school accountability for student achievement, including the hiring and placement of highly qualified teachers in all core curriculum subjects.
 Every school must meet Adequate Yearly Progress (AYP) standards, which are monitored by the state and reported to parents on an annual basis.

 Nonverbal Learning Disorders: These are neurologically based syndromes describing specific assets and deficits.
 The assets include early speech and language development, strong rote memory skills, attention to detail, and early reading and spelling skills.
-The deficits include motoric problems with coordination, balance, and graphomotor skills; visual-spatial organizational problems; social deficits in the ability to comprehend nonverbal communication/gestures and deficits in social judgment; and sensory difficulties in any of the sensory modes–visual, auditory, tactile, taste, and olfactory (i.e., smell).
+The deficits include motoric problems with coordination, balance, and graphomotor skills; visual spatial organizational problems; social deficits in their ability to comprehend nonverbal communication/gestures and deficits in social judgment; and sensory difficulties in any of the sensory modes–visual, auditory, tactile, taste, and olfactory (i.e., smell).
 Executive functioning skills are usually weak (planning, organizing, sequencing, initiating, emotional regulation, and impulse control).
-(Nonverbal Learning Disorders)

 Norm-referenced test: This refers to an assessment that has been used on a population of individuals that has similar characteristics as the individual being tested.
 Normed tests very often refer to a broad population of individuals who have been tested with the same instrument, according to age and/or grade.
 But there are other considerations as well; for instance, a test normed on a population of Spanish-speaking children may not accurately identify a language delay in an English-speaking child.